-Of the many types of pitches that the marketing professionals see, creative and unique pitches are often the most successful, according to the Vennli study.
+Of the many types of pitches that marketing professionals see, creative and unique pitches are often the most successful for client acquisition, according to the Vennli study.

 Big-ticket clients have surely heard more than their fair share of pitches, which probably get redundant.

-The Vennli study showed that, among those who rethought clients’ existing marketing strategies, 41% believe doing so was a major factors in distinguishing them from competitors.
+The Vennli study showed that, among those who rethought clients’ existing marketing strategies, 41% believed doing so was a major factor in distinguishing them from competitors.